oasis-tcs/openc2-oc2ls/oc2ls.md

 }
 ```

-The Arguments defined in [Section 3.3.1.4](#3314-command-arguments) MAY be extended.
+Command Arguments, defined in [Section 3.3.1.4](#3314-command-arguments), MAY be extended using the namespace identifier as the Argument name, called an extended Argument namespace.
+Extended Arguments MUST be defined within the extended Argument namespace.

 **Example:**
-In this example Command, the extended Argument, `direction`, is defined within the Stateless Packet Filtering Profile with the namespace identifier `slpf`.
+In this example Command, the extended Argument, `direction`, is defined within the Stateless Packet Filtering Profile namespace, `slpf`.

 ```
 {